 An avid adventure-seeker with a love of the outdoors, Simon enjoys engaging with guests, sharing stories and having the unique opportunity to hike or ski on a daily basis.
 A native Albertan, he’s explored the world from Quebec to Singapore.
 Simon’s passion for the mountains has brought him to Mount Engadine Lodge where he continues to enjoy a healthy love for adventure and hospitality.

-Gair Fryers, COO Castleavery Hospitality Ventures Inc.
+Gair Fryers, PRESIDENT Castleavery Hospitality Ventures Inc.

-Born and raised in Calgary, Gair Fryers is the COO of Castleavery Hospitality Ventures Inc., a small group of Albertans that pride themselves in owning and operating local hotels that offer guests an authentic Canadian experience — backcountry luxury hotels that provide an “at-home” feel with exceptional service.
+Born and raised in Calgary, Gair Fryers is the President of Castleavery Hospitality Ventures Inc., a small group of Albertans that pride themselves in owning and operating local hotels that offer guests an authentic Canadian experience — backcountry luxury hotels that provide an “at-home” feel with exceptional service.
 In his role at Castleavery, Gair oversees acquisitions and procurement of new properties as well as operations of assets.
 An avid skier, Gair spends the majority of his winter weekends on the slopes in Kananaskis Country.

 Mount Engadine has been recognized for its contributions to sustainable hospitality by Alberta Tourism, saluting our efforts to run a luxurious facility that exists in harmony with the wilderness around us.
 We continually strive to ensure that our guests are able to interact with the beautiful provincial park that surrounds us symbiotically, maintaining a “tread lightly” mentality so that we do not disturb any of the beauty of our surroundings.